AntoineArt/cwac-colormixer/README.markdown

 will be called with `onColorChanged()` when the color is altered by the user.

-There is one custom attribute, `color`, that you can use, to set the initial color (instead of using `setColor()`).
-To use this custom attribute, add the `xmlns:mixer="http://schemas.android.com/apk/res-auto"` namespace declaration to your layout, then add the `mixer:color` attribute to the `com.commonsware.cwac.colormixer.ColorMixer` widget:
+There is one custom attribute, `cwac_colormixer_color`, that you can use, to set the initial color (instead of using `setColor()`).
+To use this custom attribute, add the `xmlns:mixer="http://schemas.android.com/apk/res-auto"` namespace declaration to your layout, then add the `mixer:cwac_colormixer_color` attribute to the `com.commonsware.cwac.colormixer.ColorMixer` widget:

   <com.commonsware.cwac.colormixer.ColorMixer
     android:id="@+id/mixer"
     android:layout_width="wrap_content"
     android:layout_height="wrap_content"
-    mixer:color="#FFFF00FF"
+    mixer:cwac_colormixer_color="#FFFF00FF"
   />

 ### ColorMixerDialog